Surendradura123/nasa-app/README.md

 /api/apod	Astronomy Picture of the Day
 /api/mars	Mars rover images by sol/camera
-/api/epic?date=	EPIC Earth imagery for a date
+/api/epic?date=	EPIC Earth imagery for a date /api/neo(Note: Press Fetch button to see the result) /api/nasa-search(Note: Press Search button to see the result)

 🚀 Deployment
 Frontend: Vercel